 Submission of a new manuscript to TUGboat implies permission to publish the article, if accepted, on the TUG web site, as well as in print.
 If you have any reservations about posting online, please notify the editors at the time of submission.

-Ordinarily, we include authors' email addresses and physical addresses, as given in the manuscript, for both the print and online versions.
+Ordinarily, we include authors' email addresses and physical addresses, as specified in the manuscript, for both the print and online versions.
 We slightly obfuscate email addresses for online posting.
 If you have concerns along these lines, please let us know.

 Please contact us with any questions, concerns, or requests.